crahal/GWASReview/readme.md

 ### Running the Code

 This code is operating system independent (through the ``os`` module) and should work on Windows, Linux and Mac all the same.
-For those unfamiliar with jupyter notebooks,  just ```cd``` to the the Code subdirectory in the anatomyofGWAS clone, and then run the ```jupyter notebook``` command in the terminal to launch the notebook.
+For those unfamiliar with juputer notebooks,  just ```cd``` to the the Code subdirectory in the anatomyofGWAS clone, and then run the ```jupyter notebook``` command in the terminal to launch the notebook.
 A precompiled .html is also contained in this repo.

 #### Repository Structure